Comicwolfy/PCI-Bus-Enumerator-Extension/README.md

     Showing You What's There: All the information it collects—like the bus, slot, and function numbers, plus the Vendor/Device/Class/Subclass codes—gets printed to your screen.
 This is incredibly helpful for developers to confirm what hardware is recognized, whether they're using a virtual machine (like QEMU) or a real computer.

 Just a thought: Right now, this part of the code mainly looks at "Bus 0."
 In more complex computer setups (which are common in real computers and some virtual machines), devices can be on other "secondary buses" that are connected through "PCI-to-PCI bridges."
 A complete PCI tool would usually go through these bridges to find all devices across the entire PCI system.
-Adding this deeper scanning is something we're planning for the future!
+Adding this deeper scanning is something im planning for the future.
 What Commands You Can Use

 This extension adds just one main command for you to use in the kernel's command line: